 - Prior to this lesson, students should understand that all matter is made up of atoms and atoms of the same element are all alike but are different from atoms of other elements.
-Students should also be familiar with the Periodic Table and be able to use it to find an element's symbol, atomic number, atomic mass, state of matter at room temperature, and number of outer energy level electrons. - Show the video. - Discuss the activity prompt. - Students finish the activity independently or with a partner.
+Students should also be familiar with the Periodic Table and be able to use it to find an element's symbol, atomic number, atomic mass, state of matter at room temperature, and number of outer energy level electrons. - Show the 7:17 minute video, https://youtu.be/iZ9c3v9f8fg - Discuss the activity prompt. - Students finish the activity independently or with a partner.